lucidsoftware/cumulus/modules/iam.md

 }
 {% endhighlight %}

 When including the template in a resource definition, simply supply the value of the variable, and the variable will be replaced by the value in the policy.
-Resource definitions contain an object called `templates`, the values of which are the names of template policy files mapped to an object containing variable names and values.
+Resource definitions contain an array called `templates`, which contains objects that have the template name and an object called `vars` which defines the variables and their values.
 For example:

 {% highlight json %}
 // incomplete resource definition
 {
   ...
   "policies": {
+    "templates": [
-    "templates": {
+      {
+        "template": "example-template"
-      "example-template": {
+        "vars": {
           "bucket": "example"
+        }
       },
       ...
-    },
+    ],
     ...
   },
   ...
 }
 {% endhighlight %}

-This definition will result in the resource containing the following in its policy:
+This definition will result in the resource containing the following statement in its policy:

 {% highlight json %}
 {